redshiftzero/redshiftzero.github.io/_posts/2015-01-22-Setting-up-IPython-notebook-on-remote-server.md

 If you do data analysis in Python and you aren't using IPython notebooks, you really should be.
 Using notebooks allows for easier collaboration as well as the fact it's a much more convienient way to store notes, code, and plots associated with a given dataset.
-If using a cloud-based workflow like I do, you might want to setup an IPython notebook server: this enables you to work on your notebook on your from your local browser.
+If you use a cloud-based workflow like I do, you might want to setup an IPython notebook server: this enables you to work on your notebook on your from your local browser.
 Here I'll describe how to